filinvadim/stubborn/README.md

    ```
 3. Persistence.
 Stubborn framework won't stop fetching data even if `panic()` occurs
    (that's useful if for example Gorilla WebSocket was used as client).
-4. Fairly configurable for any WebSocker API requirements.
+4. Fairly configurable for any API requirements.
 5. No external dependencies whatsoever.

 ### Stubborn disadvantages